 As we pondered the irony of energy experts not knowing statistics about their own countries that they know about Germany, I put the numbers into context.
 “That’s 0.9 percent of the 39.9 million households in Germany.”
 Still, how does that performance stack up internationally?

 The visitors to Germany did not know because other countries don’t always publish their statistics.
 Whenever the US press reports on such matters, we get a hodgepodge of numbers from particular utilities.
 Usually, we are only provided with the number of households affected (such as 70,000 in Memphis over eight months) without any indication of the percentage.
 Another example: 91,000 households in Iowa (equivalent to seven percent of all households in the state) received disconnection notices in the fall of 2015.
-There are no statistics on “energy poverty” for the US as a whole.
+There are on “energy poverty” for the US as a whole.

 Judging from this article, Canada does not collect official statistics either (but please drop us a link in the comment box below if you know better).
 We simply know that a bank survey of Canadian households with incomes of at least 50,000 CAD found that 40 percent had trouble paying their monthly energy bills at least once in 2014.
 That’s not the same as having your power disconnected, of course, but the numbers tally roughly with Australia as well—and again, the statistics are based on a survey, not official government data.